 The photo at right looks down Tenth Avenue from West 21st Street.
-While the 2005 rezoning for the Special West Chelsea Historic District increased FARs west of the avenue along the High Line, a height limit of 80 feet was imposed opposite the Chelsea Historic District, keeping development in scale with the General Theological Seminary at left.
+While the 2005 rezoning for the Special West Chelsea District increased FARs west of the avenue along the High Line, a height limit of 80 feet was imposed opposite the Chelsea Historic District.
+This kept the new building seen at right in scale with the General Theological Seminary at left.
 NYCHA's plan makes no such accommodation.